All public relations experts understand the importance of getting information in front of the right audience at the right time.

 In fact, PR and SEO can even go hand in hand, helping to get the most out of every single message that you put out.
 Ensuring that your company gets attention and increases brand awareness on as many channels as possible.

 But how do PR and SEO work together?

 Not too long ago, PR and SEO didn’t have any connection whatsoever – both had their own goals and digital marketing processes that didn’t intertwine.

 However, today, SEO and public relations have become practically inseparable – although both still exist on their own, they serve to augment each other’s impact online and can be incredibly effective when used together.

 And that’s because public relations are perfectly positioned to enhance your SEO efforts.

 After all, the primary goal of PR is to get people talking about your site, products, services, or news about your company.
 Thus garnering attention and making it easier to attract your very best prospective customers.

-A successful PR campaign results in getting people aware and talking about your company, which can also be valuable for SEO since you can acquire backlinks from all over the web, pointing back at your site.
+A successful PR campaign results in getting people aware and talking about your company, which can also be valuable for SEO in the context of link building services from all over the web, pointing back at your site.
 That being said, there are distinctions between what makes a great SEO backlink, and what may make a good PR link.